gillian-guide/gillian-guide.github.io/docs/en/resources/troubleshooting.md

     You can do one of the following:

     * Start a new game and forget about your existing save.
-    * Remove `LibertyTweaks` files from :material-folder:==IVSDKDotNet\scripts== (if you don't use `IVSDKDotNet` for anything else, you can remove all files and folders relating to it from the game folder aswell).
+    * Remove `LibertyTweaks` files from :material-folder: ==IVSDKDotNet\scripts== (if you don't use `IVSDKDotNet` for anything else, you can remove all files and folders relating to it from the game folder aswell).

 ??? info "Load times are too long"
     * Remove ColAccel.